-Nausea is a sensation of discomfort and clutter at the level of the stomach, accompanied at times by dizziness, cold sweat and abundant salivation, which can be followed by vomiting.
+Nausea is a sensation of discomfort from the stomach, accompanied at times by dizziness, cold sweat and abundant salivation, which can be followed by vomiting.

-Vomiting is the rapid and forced emission from the mouth, through the esophagus and pharynx, of the contents of the stomach and exceptionally of the intestine (foods or other ingested substances, gastric juices, mucus, blood).
+Vomiting is the rapid and forced emission from the mouth, through the esophagus and pharynx, of the stomach contents and in exceptional cases from the intestine, of food or other ingested substances, gastric juices, mucus and blood.

 Oncologists prescribe special medications to fight nausea and vomiting.
 In addition, it may also be helpful to follow some dietary advice to relieve symptoms.
 Nutrition can be a good strategy to limit the perception of these unpleasant effects.

-- Make small and frequent meals: split meals into 5-6 snacks so that the stomach never stays empty, and chew food slowly
+- Have small and frequent meals: split meals into 5-6 snacks so that the stomach is never empty, and chew food slowly

-- It is preferable to have someone prepare your meals,or you can prepare meals, freeze them and then heat them on days when you do not feel well
+- It is preferable to have someone prepare your meals.
+You can prepare meals, freeze them and then heat them on days when you do not feel well

 - Avoid foods with strong smells such as garlic, onions, peppers, horseradish, broccoli, cabbage, etc.